aman-chhetri/Udacity-AI-Programming-with-Python/P2- Create your own Image Classifier/README.md

 # Create your own Image Classifier 🖼️

-## Overview
+## Overview 📖
-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+The project aimed to build an image classifier on the 102 Category Flower Dataset, and then predict new flower images using the trained model.
+The application trains a deep learning model on a data set of images and then uses the trained model to classify images.

 ## Objectives ✨

-- Objective-1 (to be continued)
-- Objective-2 (to be continued)
+- Preparation of the Tensor data & label mapping
+- Upload of the pre-trained model and preparation of the classifier
+- Training and testing the network